IBM-Cloud/docs-services/services/simplicite/index.md

 ```
 {: codeblock}

+Note that the only provided username/password is the **I/O services interface's username/password** which is only dedicated to technical bulk
+configuration and data imports/exports using the I/O endpoint.
+Please refer to the [API reference section](#api) for details on the I/O services.

+The other webservices API enpoints (REST/SOAP/RAW) do not use this I/O credentials but actual business user's credentials.
+Defining business
-Note that there is no username/password in this block, this is normal because defining user profiles and users is part of your
+user profiles and corresponding business users is part of your business configuration (and thus can't be provided in the
-business configuration
+VCAP_SERVICES`environment variable).

-Once you have configured such a user you can start calling the Simplicit&eacute; webservices from your application.
+Once you have configured your business users, you can start calling the webservices API (REST/SOAP/RAW) from your frontend applications that have
-Please refer to the [API reference section for details](#api).
+been bound to the Simplicit&eacute; service.
+Please refer to the [API reference section](#api) for details on the webservices API.

 Example: